 The insurance company accepts the injury.
 It will send Dean a notice in the mail and pay for any benefits he may require.

-An injured worker is entitled to certain benefits to compensate him or her for the work injury and to pay for the cost of treatment.
+All private employers in Nevada must maintain workers’ compensation coverage.
+You are entitled to certain benefits to compensate you for the work injury and to pay for the cost of treatment.

 There are special benefits available to some Nevada employees, such as police officers and firefighters.
-Employers may also place an injured worker on light duty.
+Employers may also place you on light duty.18

-An injured worker is entitled to medical treatment for his or her injury, however, he or she must use an authorized medical provider.
-However, as of 2019, workers who have a claim under the claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act will be able to choose a doctor from a larger list.18
+You are entitled to medical treatment for your injury or illness.
+However, you must use an authorized medical provider.
+As of 2019, if you have a claim under the Nevada Industrial Insurance Act or the Nevada Occupational Diseases Act, you will be able to choose a doctor from a larger list.

 - hospital stays